jordanks93/Employee-Directory/README.md

   * [License](#license)

   ## Installation
+  ### Requires
+  * Node

   1. Clone the repo from github
   2. Pull up the project in your file directory
-  3. Type "npm i" into the console to install the required modules
+  3. Type "npm i" into the terminal to install the required modules
-  4. Type "node index.js" to run the program
+  4. Type "npm start" to run the program
-  5. Follow the prompts until newREADME.md is generated in the project folder.

   ## Credits
   Jordan Stuckman
   ## Contributions